Polaris ATV Clutch Rebuild Part Two: Rebuilding the Clutch

 PRO TIP: The pins are sometimes difficult to remove.
 Applying pressure with a pick tool to one end of the pin can help the pin slide out.
 Remember to keep the weights for use in the rebuilt clutch.

-Step 11.
-Place the new clutch on the clutch compression tool.
+Step 9.
+Remove the old clutch assembly from the clutch compression tool, then place the new clutch on the tool.
 The new Polaris clutch assembly comes with pivot pins with the 2mm Allen and 10mm locking bolt.
 Loosen them in order to replace the weights in the new clutch.

-Step 13.
-Replace the spring.
-Before you begin, mark the new outer plate and the new clutch itself so that you can realign them correctly.
+Step 11.
+Mark the new outer plate and the new clutch itself so that you can realign them correctly when installing the spring (step 13).

 NOTE: The pieces are balanced, so it’s important to reassemble them with that same alignment.

-Step 17.
+Step 15.
 Thread the compression piece of the clutch compression tool over the bolt and thread, then thread the nut down to the upper plate.
-Make sure to keep your marks lined up, then use your 3/4th inch box wrench to tighten down the outer plate into position over the clutch.
+Make sure to keep your marks lined up, then use a 3/4th inch box wrench to tighten down the outer plate into position over the clutch.
 This process compresses the spring.

 With the clutch rebuilt, you’re ready to begin the process of reinstalling it.
 Continue watching our Polaris Sportsman 850 clutch rebuild video below to move to the next and final phase: installing the clutch on a Polaris Sportsman ATV.